Wix Code is the exciting new product launched by Wix and it’s going to help you customize your website more than ever before.

 Well, let’s take a minute to look under the hood and find out what Wix Code is really all about.

-In plain English, Wix Code is a development from Wix that you’ll be able to switch on in your editor in the near future.
+In plain English, Wix Code is a development from Wix that you’ll be able to switch on in your editor.
 It lets you create and utilize huge databases of information (text, images, etc) that are then used to automatically populate your website with pages and content.